NielsdaWheelz/suno-demo/backend/README.md

 - state is per-process; horizontal scaling needs shared store + media.
 - `/media` directory must be writable; failures surface as 500s.
 - CLAP and torch bring heavy deps; leave `CLAP_ENABLED=false` unless you need real embeddings.
+- “more like this” is implemented as generate → embed → cosine filter to parent centroid; no retrieval layer yet.